sagiegurari/cargo-make/README.md

 #### Task Override
 cargo-make comes with many predefined tasks and flows that can be used without redefining them in your project.<br>
 However in some cases, you would like to change them a bit to fit your needs without rewriting the entire task.<br>
-Let’s take for example the **build** task which is predefined internally inside cargo-make as follows:
+Lets take for example the **build** task which is predefined internally inside cargo-make as follows:

 ```toml
 [tasks.build]